Last updated: April 2020

-Find out more information about FMP Global’s Outsourced Payroll Solutions and let us do the work.
+Find out more information about IRIS FMP’s Outsourced Payroll Solutions and let us do the work.
 With over 40 years’ experience, we have the expertise to ensure your employees’ Statutory Sick Pay is distributed accurately and reliably.

 For the complete, in-depth guidelines on Statutory Sick Pay entitlement, eligibility and exceptions, please visit the Gov website.

 A. Employees that are eligible can receive £95.85 a week for up to 28 weeks, paid by their employer.
 Use the following SSP Calculator to work out what your employee is eligible for.

 Q. How do I calculate sick pay for part time employees?

 A. This is worked out by dividing an employee’s weekly pay by the number of days they work in a week.

 Q. How many waiting days are there for SSP

 A. There are three waiting days; these are the first three days of an employee’s period of incapacity to work.
 After this time is up, an employee is paid SSP.